Ross-Byrne/ADFGVXET_Cypher/README.md

 Eclipse Luna Project, programmed in java 1.8.
-Second Year College project.
+Second Year College project - Grade: 97%.

-This is my take on the ADFGVX Cypher.
+This is my take on the German WW1 ADFGVX Cypher.
 Instead it is the "ADFGVXET Cypher".
 Two extra letters where added to include spaces and other special characters.

  *** My testing ***